Presidency Resolves Controversy over BPE, ICRC Roles

 Such support, he said would include to collaborate with MDAs and provide support in the screening and appraisal of all the identified projects to determine their suitability as PPP projects in line with the ICRC guidelines, ensure that all the necessary steps required to comply with regulatory requirements (at every phase of the PPP project life cycle) are followed.

-Stating that the Bureau woukd also act as a knowledge centre by collating and disseminating information and knowledge about PPPs to all stakeholders,
+Stating that the Bureau would also act as a knowledge centre by collating and disseminating information and knowledge about PPPs to all stakeholders,

 Okoh said with the clarity of the circular, it was now time for all the relevant stakeholders, the MDAs, the PPP unit of the Federal Ministry of Finance, Budget & National Planning, the ICRC, the development partners, transaction advisers, National Assembly, and the organised labour and every stakeholder, in the infrastructure space to work together towards bridging the country’s huge infrastructure gap.